-Reported earnings per share, including special items, were \$4.84 in 2020 compared to \$7.34 in 2019.
-Earnings per share, excluding special items, were \$5.78 in 2020, compared to \$7.65 in 2019.
-Earnings were negatively affected during the year by lower paper business production and volume, lower containerboard and corrugated products pricing and cost inflation, though strong packaging demand persisted throughout the year.
+Reported earnings per share, including special items, were \$8.83 in 2021 compared to \$4.84 in 2020.
+Earnings per share, excluding special items, were \$9.39 in 2021 compared to \$5.78 in 2020.
+Earnings growth was driven by higher volume and corrugated products pricing, partially offset by higher operating costs across the business.
+PCA achieved all-time record containerboard production and corrugated products shipments for the year.
 The company continued to maintain strong margins and cash flows, bolstering its ability to execute its long-term strategic plans and balanced and disciplined approach to capital management.
-In December 2020, PCA announced a 27% increase to the dividend on its common stock.
-Earlier in 2021, PCA announced a conversion of the Number 3 Machine at its Jackson, Alabama mill to produce linerboard in a phased approach over the next three years, after successful trials conducted late in 2020.
-This project is expected to provide a runway for continued long-term packaging growth and drive shareholder value.

-PCA's performance has continued to reward its shareholders with long-term growth.
-Through the end of 2020, PCA's one, three and five year cumulative total stockholder return (assuming reinvestment of dividends) is as follows:
+PCA's performance has rewarded its shareholders with significant long-term growth.
+Through the end of 2021, PCA's one, three and five year cumulative total stockholder return (assuming reinvestment of dividends) is as follows:

-One year: 27.3%
+One year: 1.6%

-Three year: 25.3%
+Three year: 78.9%

-Five year: 153.5%
+Five year: 85.2%

-Earnings per share excluding special items is a Non-GAAP financial measure, which we present throughout this proxy statement.
-Important information relating to our use of this Non-GAAP financial measure and a reconciliation of this Non-GAAP financial measure to the most comparable financial measure presented in accordance with Generally Accepted Accounting Principles (GAAP) are included on ANNEX A to this proxy statement as well as in Item 7 of our Annual Report on Form 10-K for the year ended December 31, 2020 under the captions "Executive Summary" and "Reconciliations of Non-GAAP Financial Measures to Reported Amounts."
+&lt;sup>1 Earnings per share excluding special items is a Non-GAAP financial measure, which we present throughout this proxy statement.
+Important information relating to our use of this Non-GAAP financial measure and a reconciliation of this Non-GAAP financial measure to the most comparable financial measure presented in accordance with Generally Accepted Accounting Principles (GAAP) are included on ANNEX A to this proxy statement as well as in Item 7 of our Annual Report on Form 10-K for the year ended December 31, 2021 under the captions "Executive Summary" and "Reconciliations of Non-GAAP Financial Measures to Reported Amounts."

-2020 Compensation Program Summary
+2021 Compensation Program Summary

-PCA regularly reviews its compensation program and structure, both to assure appropriate incentives to drive industry-leading performance and alignment with the expectations of its shareholders and most recently made structural changes in 2018 to increase the proportion of long-term compensation in the overall mix of executive compensation, and make more compensation at-risk and subject to objective performance measures.
+PCA regularly reviews its compensation program and structure, both to assure appropriate incentives to drive industry-leading performance and alignment with the expectations of its shareholders.
+PCA's compensation program emphasizes long-term performance, with long-term equity awards comprising the majority of compensation for our CEO.
+PCA's annual incentive compensation and two-thirds of PCA's long-term equity compensation are "at-risk" and paid out subject to performance against objective performance measures.

-Our CEO's 2020 target awarded compensation was \$8.9 million and actual awarded compensation was \$9.2 million.
-"Awarded compensation" includes base salary, the grant date fair value of stock awards and the annual cash incentive award.
+Our CEO's 2021 target awarded compensation was \$10.4 million and "actual awarded compensation was \$11.8 million.
+"Awarded compensation" includes salary, the grant date fair value of stock awards and the annual cash incentive award.
 The elements of compensation were as follows:

 - Base salary.
-Our CEO's 2020 base salary was \$1.3 million, which was 15% of target awarded compensation and 14% of actual awarded compensation. - Annual incentive award.
+Our CEO's 2021 salary was \$1.4 million, which was 14% of target awarded compensation and 12% of actual awarded compensation. - Annual incentive award.
 Our officers may earn an annual cash incentive award, which is determined based upon our earnings performance for the year.
-Our CEO's target award of \$1.975 million was 22% of target awarded compensation.
-Actual awards paid out at approximately 118% of target, which for the CEO was \$2.3 million and 25% of actual awarded compensation. - Long-term equity awards.
+Our CEO's target award of \$2.334 million was 22% of target awarded compensation.
+Awards paid out based upon performance against PCA's earnings per share goal for the year.
+Actual awards paid out at approximately 154% of target, which for the CEO was \$3.6 million and 31% of actual awarded compensation. - Long-term equity awards.
 Long-term equity awards consisted of approximately equal portions of time-vesting restricted stock, performance units using return on invested capital as a performance measure (ROIC units) and performance units using total shareholder return as a performance measure (TSR Units).
-The grant date value of the long-term equity awards for our CEO was \$5.6 million, which comprised 63% of our CEO's target awarded compensation and 61% of actual awarded compensation for the year.
+The grant date value of the long-term equity awards for our CEO was \$6.7 million, which comprised 64% of our CEO's target awarded compensation and 57% of actual awarded compensation for the year.